Doctors in New York, NY

 The provider mix in New York is weighted toward Student in an Organized Health Care Education/Training Program (13,279 clinicians, followed by Clinical Social Worker with 6,285 and Social Worker with 4,459).
 That distribution reflects how NPPES records specialty: providers self-select a primary taxonomy code, so a family physician who also practices geriatrics will show up under whichever NUCC code they registered first.
 Relative to New York's population, New York reports roughly 491.3 providers per 100,000 residents using the state-level denominator, which is a rough proxy rather than a precise access-to-care measurement; the true catchment area of any {cityName} clinician extends beyond the municipal boundary.

-Within New York, New York ranks #1 of 1,005 cities tracked by provider count, accounting for 18.2% of the state's registered providers.
 Of New York's most common specialties, Licensed Practical Nurse is the most prominent one with no provider currently listing a New York practice address, a coverage gap New York patients typically fill by traveling to a larger nearby hub.

 Which specialties are most common in New York